 Backcountry Hiking In Canada – Best Day Hikes

 Hiking in Canada doesn’t have to be tough.
-Before you decide to go on the West-Coast Trail, try a day hike in one of Canada’s National or Provincial Parks.
+Before you decide to go on the West Coast Trail, try a day hike in one of Canada’s National or Provincial Parks.

 The National Parks and Provincial Parks in Canada offer suitable hiking trails for everyone.

-The wild areas are precious, and as more and more of us discover the wonders of our natural environment we have to make sure that each of us helps to protect and preserves them.
+The wild areas are precious, and as more and more of us discover the wonders of our natural environment we have to make sure that each of us helps to protect and preserve them.